golobby/config/README.md

 ```

 ### Quick Start
-The following example demonstrates how to use the package and a JSON configuration file.
+The following example demonstrates how to use a JSON configuration file.

 ```go
 // My configuration struct